wences-sanchez/Knowledge-Base/pages/Introduction to Software Testing.md

 			- #### Structural Testing
 				- Code Coverage
 			- #### Mutation Testing
-				- When do we say that a mutant is *killed* in Mutation testing? #flaschard
+				- When do we say that a mutant is *killed* in Mutation testing? #flashcard
 					- A mutant is *killed* when there exists one or more tests that can differentiate between the output of the mutant and the output of the original program.
 					- If all our tests pass after creating mutants in our AUT, then we have a problem.
 						- The next step should be write more test cases (in order to *kill* them) if the tests pass.